image

 Medical Insurance

 Proof of current medical insurance coverage throughout enrollment of the nursing program.
-It cannot be a "cost-shared" insurance.
+It cannot be "cost-shared" insurance.

 COVID Vaccine